libgit2/libgit2/tests/README.md

 These are the unit and integration tests for the libgit2 projects.

+* `benchmarks`
+  These are benchmark tests that excercise the CLI.
 * `clar`
   This is [clar](https://github.com/clar-test/clar) the common test framework.
 * `headertest`